DrShahinstein/tauri-todo/README.md

 - `GET /get_todos`: Fetch all todos.
 - `POST /add_todo`: Add a new todo.
 Payload: `{ "text": "Your todo text" }`.
 - `DELETE /delete_todo/<id>`: Delete a todo with the given ID.

-## Contributing

-Contributions are warmly welcome as this project was built for learning and exploring Rust purposes.
-If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [Do What the Fuck You Want to Public License](https://github.com/DrShahinstein/rocket-tauri-todo/blob/main/LICENSE)